AntennaHouse/analysis-utility/README.md

 Requires `getopt` to be on the path.

-Expects AH Formatter to be installed at `/usr/AHFormatterV70_64/run.sh`.
+Expects AH Formatter to be installed at `/usr/AHFormatterV71_64/run.sh` or `/usr/AHFormatterV70_64/run.sh`.
 An alternative AH Formatter can be specified with `-ahfcmd`.

 ### `-format annotate`